Myanmar civil war (2021–present): 2023 guerrilla attacks

 In late June 2023, a combined resistance force of PDF and KNLA took control of the National Highway 8 in Mon State, installing checkpoints and arresting junta personnel.
-Also in June, the Ye Township-based resistance group Ye Belu launched successive guerrilla attacks on the junta in June 2023.
-On 22 June, they attacked a junta security checkpoint at Chaung Taung bridge, killing four soldiers and one official working for the junta's Ministry of Immigration and Population in Lamaing.
-On 26 June, the group assassinated a Pyusawhti militia leader in Duya, Ye Township.
-Two days later, they ambushed an army convoy from the junta's No. 19 Military Operations Command, killing five soldiers and injuring others.
-The attacks caused a breakdown in junta administration in Ye Township.
-All administration offices in three towns—Lamaing, Khawzar and Ye—closed down.
+The Ye Township-based resistance group Ye Belu launched successive guerrilla attacks, including an attack in Lamaing, assassinating a Pyusawhti militia leader in Duya, and ambushing junta army convoya.
+The attacks caused a breakdown in junta administration throughout Ye Township.

 On 10 August 2023, junta forces clashed with a coalition of several rebel groups at Thandaung, near Nay Pyi Taw.
-The rebel forces aimed to capture the 606th Light Infantry Division Headquarters.
-On 15 September 2023, members of the Northern Thandaung Defence Force, along with the Lethal Prop drone unit, attacked the Aye Lar military base near the Nay Pyi Taw International Airport with 2 makeshift bombs.
-It was the first documented drone attack by resistance forces against an air base.
+On 15 September, they carried out the first documented resistance drone attack, targeting the Aye Lar military base near Nay Pyi Taw International Airport with 2 makeshift bombs.

-On 31 August and 9 September, the Zomi Revolutionary Army (ZRA) raided 2 Chinland Defense Force (CDF) outposts in Tonzang Township, killing 2 CDF soldiers.
-These attacks were not the first between the ZRA and Chin resistance, which have been clashing since 2021, and came despite the ZRA issuing a public statement of support for anti-junta resistance in 2021.
+On August and September 2023, the Zomi Revolutionary Army (ZRA) raided 2 Chinland Defense Force (CDF) outposts in Tonzang Township, killing 2 CDF soldiers, continuing clashes between the groups which have been occurring since 2021 despite the ZRA issuing a public statement of support for anti-junta resistance in 2021.